tsutterley/gravity-toolkit/doc/source/user_guide/ncdf_write.md

 - `REFERENCE`: reference attribute of dataset
 - `DATE`: data has date information
 - `CLOBBER`: will overwrite an existing netCDF4 file
-- `VERBOSE`: will print to screen the netCDF4 structure parameters